What are Carbon Compounds?

 A chemical bond formed between two atoms of the same element or two atoms of different elements by sharing of electrons is called a covalent bond.

-- The combining atoms should have nonmetallic character.
+- The combining atoms should have a nonmetallic character.

 - The combining atoms should contain 4 to 7 electrons in their respective valence shell.

-- In hydrogen there is only 1 valence electron, but it also forms covalent bond.
+- In hydrogen, there is only 1 valence electron, but it also forms a covalent bond.